MarcelaSouza1995/MarcelaSouza1995/README.md

 <br />
 <br />

-- 🔭 I'm working with ruby, appium and cucumber in test automation.
+- 🔭 I'm working with React, React Native and TypeScript

-- 🌱 I'm learning SWIFT at Alura
+- 🌱 I'm improving my development knowledge with Udemy courses.

 - 👨‍💻 All my projects are available at [MarcelaSouza1995](https://marcelasouza1995.github.io/)